Neglected solutions in quadratic gravity: New solutions around .

-For generic solutions with $\sigma = 0$, it follows from~\eqref{Fr} that $r\to r_0$ corresponds to $\bar{r}\to \bar{r}_0\neq 0$.
-Also, instead of~\eqref{st1} the leading exponents are related through \beq s = - \frac{\tau}{N} - \frac{2(N-1)}{N} , \qquad t = \frac{\tau}{N} . \eeq where $N\in\mathbb{N}$ is such that $f_N\neq 0$ is the first non-zero coefficient $f_n$ after $f_0$~\cite{Giacchini:2025gzw}.
-Therefore, in this family $\left\lbrace 0,0 \right\rbrace$, solutions with $f_1 \neq 0$ describe the expansion around a generic point $r=r_0$, being equivalent to the family $(0,0)_{\bar{r}_0}$ in Schwarzschild coordinates~\cite{Stelle15PRD}.
-However, if $f_{1}=0$, the point $r=r_0$ can be interpreted as a wormhole throat~\cite{Visser:1995cc} (see~\cite{Giacchini:2025gzw} for further details; the situation here is also similar to what happens with these solutions in Kundt coordinates, as described in~\cite{Podolsky:2019gro}).
-For example, the solutions with $f_1=0$ but $f_2\neq 0$ are equivalent to the non-Frobenius solutions $(1,0)_{\bar{r}_0, 1/2}$ in Schwarzschild coordinates~\cite{Stelle15PRD}, while the sub-family with $h_{1,3}=0$ corresponds to the Frobenius solutions $(1,0)_{\bar{r}_0}$~\cite{Stelle15PRD}.
-Also, if $f_{1,2}=0$ we obtain the family $(4/3,0)_{\bar{r}_0, 1/3}$ of non-Frobenius solutions.
-The solutions in this latter family such that $R=0$ were first identified in~\cite{Podolsky:2019gro}; our analysis shows the existence of a 2-parameter extension of these solutions so that $R\neq 0$.
+General solutions in the $\left\lbrace 0,0 \right\rbrace$ family have the form of Frobenius series [like in Eq.~\eqref{Series-FH} with $q=1$ and $\sigma=\tau=0$] with a total of 8 free parameters: $r_0$ and 7 among $f_{0,\ldots,3}$ and $h_{0,\ldots,3}$, the constraint being given by the component $rr$ of the field equations at the lowest order, $(\mathcal{E}^r{}_r)_0 = 0$.
+(Two parameters can be fixed using the gauge freedom of the metric~\eqref{metric}, so there are 6 physical parameters.)
+From~\eqref{Fr} and~\eqref{st3}, solutions with $f_1 \neq 0$ describe expansions around a generic point $r=r_0$, equivalent to the family $(0,0)_{\bar{r}_0}$ in Schwarzschild coordinates~\cite{Stelle15PRD}.
+However, $r_0$ is interpreted as a wormhole throat~\cite{Visser:1995cc} if $f_{1}=0$ (see~\cite{Giacchini:2025gzw} for further details; the situation here is also similar to what happens with these solutions in Kundt coordinates, as described in~\cite{Podolsky:2019gro}).
+For example, solutions with $f_1=0$ but $f_2\neq 0$ are equivalent to the non-Frobenius solutions $(1,0)_{\bar{r}_0, 1/2}$ in Schwarzschild coordinates~\cite{Stelle15PRD}, and $f_3=h_{1,3}=0$ yields the Frobenius solutions $(1,0)_{\bar{r}_0}$~\cite{Stelle15PRD}.
+Also, if $f_{1,2}=0$ we obtain the family $(4/3,0)_{\bar{r}_0, 1/3}$.
+The solutions in this latter family such that $R=0$ were first identified in~\cite{Podolsky:2019gro}; our analysis shows the existence of an extension of these solutions with 2 additional parameters so that $R\neq 0$.